hyperspy/hyperspy/doc/user_guide/mva/decomposition.rst

    # Subtract the mean along the signal axis
    >>> s.decomposition(algorithm="SVD", centre="signal")

-You can also use :py:class:`sklearn.decomposition.PCA` directly:
+You can also use :class:`sklearn.decomposition.PCA` directly:

 .. code-block:: python